ofauchon/oflmetrics/README.md

 Current status:

-- OFLNode can read temperature sensors, and send messages, and wake_up/sleep
+- oflnode can read temperature,light,power(wip) sensors, and send messages through radio, and wake_up/sleep to save power
-- OFLDongle can listen to OFLNode frames, and display/decode them on the serial port.
+- ofldongle can listen to oflnode radio frames, and display/decode them on the serial port
+- oflbridge is a Qt daemon that turns on ofldongle monitor mode, decodes frames, and store them in MySQL server

-Please come and contribute !
+Please come aboard and contribute !

 # Documentation